timiblossom/ShareMyVision/README.md

 ShareMyVision
 ============

-Instragram like server component project.
-It has a web component written in Jruby.
+Instragram-like backend server components.
+It has a web application component written in Jruby which is acting as the aggregrator layer in front all other services.

-It has several separatedly deployable server components: user provision, mobile API, file upload/download, image processing service, email service, etc.
+It also has other backend components which can deployed separately such as user management service, mobile API service, file upload/download service, image processing service, email service, etc.
 The whole thing is an SOA.

 http://timiblossom.github.com/ShareMyVision/